ovh/terraform-provider-ovh/website/docs/d/cloud_project_loadbalancers.html.markdown

   - `flavor_id`:  ID of the flavor
   - `name`:  Name of the loadbalancer
   - `region` - Region of the loadbalancer
-  - `created_at` - Date of creation of the loadbalancer.
+  - `created_at` - Date of creation of the loadbalancer
-  - `updated_at` - Last update date of the loadbalancer.
+  - `updated_at` - Last update date of the loadbalancer
   - `operating_status`:  Operating status of the loadbalancer
   - `provisioning_status`:   Provisioning status of the loadbalancer
   - `vip_address`:  IP address of the Virtual IP